Planck 2013 results. I. Overview of products and scientific results: The mission

 The attitude of the satellite is computed on board from the star-tracker data and reprocessed daily on the ground.
-The result is a daily Attitude History File (AHF), which contains the filtered attitude of the three coordinate axes based on the star trackers with a maximum frequency of one record every 0.125\,s during stable observations (``rings") and 0.25\,s during re-orientation slews.
+The result is a daily attitude history file (AHF), which contains the filtered attitude of the three coordinate axes based on the star trackers every 0.125\,s during stable observations (``rings") and every 0.25\,s during re-orientation slews.
 The production of the AHF is the first step in the determination of the pointing of each detector on the sky (see Sect.~\ref{sec:FocPlaGeo}).

 Early on it was realized that there were some problems with the pointing solutions.
-First, the attitude determination during slews was much poorer than during periods of stable pointing.
-Second, the solutions were affected by thermoelastic deformations in the satellite driven by thermal variations driven by internal thermal control loops and the sorption cooler, as well as by the thermally-driven transfer of helium from one tank to another.
+First, the attitude determination during slews was poorer than during periods of stable pointing.
+Second, the solutions were affected by thermoelastic deformations in the satellite driven by temperature variations resulting from imperfect thermal control loops, the sorption cooler, and the thermally-driven transfer of helium from one tank to another.

-A significant effort was made to improve the ground processing capability to address the above issues.
-As a result, three different flavors of the AHF are now produced for the whole mission:
+A significant effort was made to improve ground processing capability to address the above issues.
+As a result, three different versions of the attitude history are now produced for the whole mission:

 \begin{itemize}